webmeshproj/webmeshproj.github.io/content/documentation/using-mtls.md

 - `--global.tls-key-file` - The path to the node's private key.
 - `--global.verify-chain-only` - Only verify the certificate chain and presented node ID.
 This is included because the `pki` subcommand does not include hostnames or IP addresses in the certificate.
 - `--bootstrap.enabled` - Enable bootstrapping.
 This will allow the node to create the cluster.
-- `--bootstrap.default-network-policy=accept` - Set the default network policy to accept.
-This will allow all traffic between nodes.

 After the bootstrap node is running we can start the regular node.
 Most docker configurations will automatically create a DNS alias for you on the docker network.